 In the first instance, you should write to the adjudicator appointed by the body who made the decision that you wish to appeal about.
-You must do this within six months of the date of the notification of the decision, act or omission about which you are complaining (or such longer period as the adjudicator considers reasonable).
+You must do this within six months of the date of the notification of the decision or the act or omission about which you are complaining (or such longer period as the adjudicator considers reasonable).

 This is a formal review of the initial decision or act or omission and is an opportunity for the matter to be reconsidered.
 The adjudicator will consider your complaint and notify you of his or her decision.
-If you are dissatisfied with that person's decision or their failure to make a decision, you may apply to the LGPS pension fund to have it reconsidered.
+If you are dissatisfied with that person's decision or their failure to make a decision, you may apply to the Scheme's administering authority to have it reconsidered.

-A leaflet explaining the Internal Disputes Resolution Procedure including relevant time limits is available from the LGPS pension fund.
+A leaflet explaining the Internal Disputes Resolution Procedure including relevant time limits is available from the LGPS administering authority.